Svalbard

 Location

-For two nights, we’ll camp in a remote Arctic base camp, completely off-grid and immersed in nature.
-Our wilderness tents offer warmth and shelter, while a heated communal tent provides a space to eat and unwind.
-Falling asleep under the midnight sun and waking up to glacier views is a surreal and unforgettable experience.
+Two nights at a remote Arctic base camp.
+There’s no electricity and no running water, just wilderness tents for sleeping and a heated communal tent for meals and downtime.
+Falling asleep under the midnight sun and waking to glacier views is as soul-filling as it sounds.

 Hiking